JimboLodisC/threeWords/README.md

 `node app.js filename.txt`

-Output will be the Top Five 3-word phrases in this format:
+Output will be the Top 100 3-word phrases in this format:

 > threewordphrase - 10
 anotherphraseentry - 7